sea-of-fog/b-minor-compiler/README.md

 20. [ ] Generate useful errors from initialization/declaration check
 21. [ ] Comments
 22. [ ] Change print statement to book version
-23. [ ] Unify interface for traversing ast with state; maybe Traversable from haskell?
+23. [ ] Unify interface for traversing AST with state; maybe Traversable from haskell?
 24. [ ] Improve error messeages from type checking
+25. [ ] Organize the project directory

 ## Bugs and issues